dan2097/opsin/README.txt

-OPSIN - Open Parser for Structural IUPAC Nomenclature version 0.6.0 (see ReleaseNotes.txt for what's new in this version)
+OPSIN - Open Parser for Systematic IUPAC Nomenclature version 0.6.0 (see ReleaseNotes.txt for what's new in this version)

 Daniel Lowe(Current maintainer), Dr. Peter Corbett and Prof. Peter Murray-Rust